 But what if you didn’t need to look inside?

-What if one player could break the rules and choose where the NFT was placed?
+What if one player could break the rules and choose where the BTC was placed?

 The code was eventually exploited and the attacker was able to extract the prize bitcoin from any one of the twelve NFTs.